Chinaydu01/learn-html-by-building/README.md

 **✅ Best Practices:** Learn proper HTML structure from the start
 **✅ Future-Ready:** Perfect foundation for CSS and JavaScript

-## 🤝 Contributing

-Found a bug or want to improve the project?
-Contributions are welcome!

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add some improvement'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request

 ## 📄 License